-By Naveen Tripathi, Nabajit Das, Arindam Sikdar, AABID HUSSAIN
+By Naveen Tripathi, Nabajit Das, Arindam Sikdar, Aabid Hussain

 The RNA world concept that self-replicating ribonucleic acid (RNA) molecules are keys to all current forms of life on Earth and geticists could not go further down might have missed out on how evolution has actually happened in real genetic terms.